ErroneousBee/ACGWiki/content/TODO/Tasks.md

 * Get advice from experts on maintainence priorities.
 * Reduce willows in Alfreds Pond.
 Borrow a boat to get easier access, and cut/winch them out.
 * Deepen Lancaster Pond.
-* Maintain Cranston.
+* Cranston has had the canopy removed.
+    - Crome the pond as far as possible to increase depth.
+    - Investigate planting.
 * Drain from Alfreds needs rodding.

 ## Meadow

-2021 Mow was very poor, the mower barely cut anything.
+2021/2022 Mows were poor or absent.
 Need to look at getting this back to a reasonable mow.

 * Seek advice on recovering from poor mowing.
 * Look into buying scythes.
 A rough scythe could also be used in the glade.
 * Purchase strong cord for bailing.
+* Investigate mower hire for summer mow.
+Contractors do not maintain the blade, nor deliver the mower.

 ## Glade

 We used to mow this area, it doesnt really grow grass.
 It does start regererating trees and bramble, which needs to be kept down to maintain this area as a woodland glade.

 * This areas needs the brambles removed and encroaching vegetation pushed back.
-* Map location of Rowan and Alder Buckthorne trees
+* Map location of Rowan and Alder Buckthorne trees.

 # Other tasks

-* Remove tree guards from Ambulance Station hedge
 * Identify where paths need closing off or surfacing
 * Corderoy in boggy sections where public have been widening paths in the winter.
 * Reduce sycamore in coppice areas, it becomes dominant if left unchecked.

 # Small Items

-* New saw blades ( have plenty hung up in container )
 * Print or buy new feet for 13 yellow Salmon litter pickers
 * Install new lock furniture on container door ( its in the grey cupboard )
 * Print Maps and tasklists for container and entrances.
 Need printer.
-* Purchase and replace barrow tyre and inner tube.
-3.5-8 tyre and tube ordered.

 # Potential Task Locations